Maximizing Gains with the Bull Call Spread: Setup, Adjustments, and Strategy

 1. What is the maximum profit on a Bull Call Spread?

-The maximum profit is capped at the difference between the strike prices minus the net debit.
-It occurs if the underlying asset’s price reaches or exceeds the short call’s strike price at expiration.
+The maximum profit is the difference between the strike prices minus the net debit, achieved if the asset price reaches or exceeds the higher strike price at expiration.

 2. How much can I lose on a Bull Call Spread?

-The maximum loss is limited to the net debit (cost) paid to initiate the spread.
-This makes it a relatively low-risk strategy compared to buying a single call option.
+The maximum loss is limited to the net debit paid, making this a relatively low-risk strategy.

 3. When should I use a Bull Call Spread?